Community of Portuguese Language Countries: Associate observers

 In July 2006, during the Bissau summit, Equatorial Guinea and Mauritius were admitted as Associate Observers along with 17 International associations and organizations considered as Consultative Observers.
 On 23 July 2014, Equatorial Guinea was admitted as a CPLP member.

 Mauritius, which was discovered by Portuguese explorers and maintains strong connections with Mozambique, is an Associate Observer.
 In 2008, Senegal, with historical connections to Portuguese colonisation in Casamance, was admitted as Associate Observer.

 In July 2014, during the Dili summit, the Heads of State and Government approved a resolution that grants Georgia, Japan, Namibia and Turkey the status of Associate Observers.
 Japan has had historical contacts with the Portuguese language in the 16th and 17th century, and today has connections to the Lusophone world through Japanese Brazilians in Brazil and Japan.
-Namibia has had extensive contact with the Lusophone world due to its location just south of Angola.
+Namibia has had extensive contact with the Lusophone world due to its location just south of Angola, and many residents of Angolan origin (both black and Portuguese) live here.

 Three European nations, the Czech Republic, Hungary, and Slovakia, were admitted as observers along with Uruguay at the 2016 summit.
-Uruguay has historical ties to Brazil and Portugal and has some speakers of Portuñol, a Spanish–Portuguese pidgin.
-In January 2018 and prior to the 2018 summit, Italy requested the observer status as an effort for the consolidation of bilateral relations with all of the Portuguese-speaking countries.
+Uruguay has historical ties to Brazil and Portugal and has some speakers of Uruguayan Portuguese, an Uruguayan variety of Portuguese.
+In January 2018 and prior to the 2018 summit, Italy requested the observer status as an effort for the consolidation of bilateral relations with all of the Portuguese-speaking countries; Italy has historical connections to Brazil through Italian Brazilians in Brazil and Italy.
 In its request, the Italian government referred that due to the increasing number of associated observers in the community, CPLP is becoming a forum for countries in various geographical regions.
 Earlier in January, Andorra also formalized its candidacy for the same status.
-Italy shares a legacy of Ancient Rome and Italy is the non-lusophone nation with the greatest number of university chairs in the Portuguese language.
+Italy shares a legacy of Ancient Rome and Italy is the non-Lusophone nation with the greatest number of university chairs in the Portuguese language.
 Because of immigration and geographic proximity, Portuguese is one of the most spoken languages in Andorra.

 In the 2018 summit with all the heads of state present, with the exception of East Timor due to national policies issues, several observers joined the organization: Luxembourg, Andorra, the United Kingdom, Argentina, Serbia, Chile, France, Italy and the Organization of Ibero-American States joined as observers.
 Uruguay, an observer nation since 2016, admitted in early 2018 a candidacy to become full member of the CPLP.

 The 2021 summit in Luanda, Angola saw the admission of ten new state observers to the organization: Canada, Côte d'Ivoire, Greece, India, Ireland, Peru, Qatar, Romania, Spain and the United States.
 They were joined by the organizational observers of the G7+, the Ibero-American Summit and the European Public Law Organization.